Table of Contents

 Best Dog Travel Beds

 Bringing our dogs along on vacations or weekend trips shouldn’t feel like a chore.
 After all, we have car seat covers, seat belts, and carrier bags for safe rides.
 But packing a monstrous dog bed into the car with the rest of the luggage?
 That isn’t practical.
 Dog travel beds make more sense.
-They roll up or collapse down for easy storage, and they don’t weigh much for the hike out to the camping spot.
+They roll up or collapse for easy storage, and they don’t weigh much for the hike out to the camping spot.
 And if you’re not a camper, dog travel beds work equally well in B&Bs or with friends who prefer to keep dogs off the furniture.

 Best Roll-Up Dog Travel Beds